 College Leadership Team

-The Leadership Team at Mount Alvernia College consists of the College Principal, College Deputy– Curriculum and Organisation, Deputy Principal–Staff and Student Development, Deputy Principal– Staff Development, Assistant Principal–Student Learning, Data Analysis, and Logistics, Assistant Principal–Religious Education Curriculum and Religious Life of the College, and the College Business Manager.
+The Leadership Team at Mount Alvernia College consists of the College Principal, Deputy Principal– Teacher Mentoring and Systems Organisation, Deputy Principal–Student Development, Deputy Principal– Staff Development, Assistant Principal–Student Learning, Data Analysis, and Logistics, Assistant Principal–Religious Education Curriculum and Religious Life of the College, and the College Business Manager.
 The team is responsible to the College Board and reports to it via the College Principal.